Online assignment submission for students

 - When decided on a file name, use your student ID number and your unit code again, ie. student ID number and unit code.
 (A unit code is normally three letters and three numbers, e.g. MKT451).
 Do not use any special characters in your file name.

 - Other files e.g. photoshop, spreadsheets, etc. can be up to 250MB depending on what has been set up by your tutor.
+For any queries, you must contact your tutor.

 - If you are submitting a video or audio assignment online (via Helix), the maximum file size is raised to 500MB.
 Again, this is dependent on the set up by your tutor.